rfg-modding/SyncFaction/docs/modding/intro.md

 There are several ways to make a mod.
 Here's quick overview.
 Even more details can be found on separate pages, see navigation on the left.

+When you are done, upload your mod to FactionFiles in RFG general mods category, ask on Discord to approve it, and it will be downloadable right from SyncFaction!

 ## Mod structure

 SF expects a mod to be a directory with files in `<game_root>/data/.syncfaction` or, when downloading from FF, an archive without intermediate directory inside.
 Here's an example: